dkazanc/ITT_BATH_DLS/README.md

-# A collection of python scripts, presentations and [INSTALLATION](https://github.com/dkazanc/ITT_BATH_DLS/blob/master/INSTALLATION.md) advices for ITT9 workshop in Bath (28.01.19 - 01.02.19)
+# A collection of python scripts, presentations and [INSTALLATION](https://github.com/dkazanc/ITT_BATH_DLS/blob/master/INSTALLATION.md) advices for ITT9 workshop at Bath university (28.01.19 - 01.02.19)

 **All comments and questions regarding the code/data/installation can be addressed to:**

 Daniil Kazantsev <daniil.kazantsev@diamond.ac.uk>
 Paul Quinn <paul.quinn@diamond.ac.uk>